ketul-panchal/eVitalRx/README.md

 i try to handel all type of error, inserted middelware for authentication.

-i try to use passport-local, sessoin and cookie but i make code more complex without front-end so i used jsonwebtoken "jwt".
+i was try to use passport-local, sessoin and cookie but it make code more complex without front-end so instant of that i used jsonwebtoken "jwt".

 ## run this project using